aquaraga/aquaraga.github.io/_posts/2016-11-19-golang-interfaces-vs-functions.markdown

 {% endhighlight %}

 Note that the function returned by `GetIncrementer()` closes over the variable `i`.
-For more details on higher-order functions and closures, you could refer to [this article][my-blog-on-closures]
+For more details on higher-order functions and closures, you could refer to [this previous article][my-blog-on-closures]

 ### A brief introduction to interfaces ###

 One of the other important features in Golang is interfaces.
-A struct is said to implement an interface if it has implementations for all the methods declared in that interface.
-The struct need not explicitly declare that it implements the interface.
+A `struct` is said to implement an `interface` if it has implementations for all the methods declared in that `interface`.
+The `struct` need not explicitly declare that it implements the `interface`.

 {% highlight go %}
 type Vehicle interface {
-  MoveForward()
-  MoveBackward()
+  Move()
   Honk()
 }

 type Car struct {
 }

-func (car *Car) MoveForward() {
-  fmt.Println("Car is moving forward")
-}

-func (car *Car) MoveBackward() {
+func (car *Car) Move() {
-  fmt.Println("Car is moving backward")
+  fmt.Println("Car is moving")
 }

 func (car *Car) Honk() {